 The University’s approach to student appeals and complaints resolution puts emphasis on resolving grievances as early as possible and as close as possible to the source of dissatisfaction.
 To apply for a revision of a mark of an assessment exercise, it is important that you do first contact the lecturer responsible for the mark to discuss this within ten working days of the return of the assessment exercise.

 If you are a continuing undergraduate or postgraduate coursework student and are planning on being away from study for longer than a semester, you need to officially apply for leave from study.
-You can apply for leave by submitting a request via the Ask Trim web page.
+You can apply for leave by submitting a request via the Ask Flinders web page as described one the page linked to.
 Enrolment Services will seek approval on your behalf and notify you via your University email account if your leave request is approved.

 The Statement of Assessment Methods (SAM) is a document that outlines learning outcomes, expected student workload, assessment procedures, attendance requirements, reading requirements, laboratory involvement and other requirements of students for a given topic.
 A SAM is a negotiated contract between lecturers and students and needs to be available no later than the first week of the semester.